owncloud-archive/branded_clients/branded_ios_app/publishing_ios_app_7.rst

 The next section is for uploading your custom artwork to be built into the app.
 The ownBuilder app tells you exactly which images you need, and their required size.
+You only need one Splash Screen image, and ownBrander will automatically resize and crop it for different-sized screens.
 Click the example images on the right to enlarge them.

 .. figure:: images/ownbrander-14.png